pstuifzand/logseq-readwise-reader-export/README.md

-# logseq-plugin-starter-template
+# logseq-readwise-reader-export

-A quick and easy to use template to get you going from the get go
+Send blocks to Readwise Reader as highlights.